You are here

 - Investigate Illume software improvements to optimise load-levelling (e.g. building different system lender lists for different item types).

-- Review after one year the impact of eliminating fees, system improvements, staff education, etc. BC ELN libraries continue to capture ILL statistics for 2020, although no fees will be applied.
+- Review after one year the impact of eliminating fees, system improvements, staff education, etc. BC ELN libraries will capture ILL statistics for an additional year to assist with assessment.

-- Share celebratory announcement with all BC ELN partner libraries and stakeholders
+- Share announcement with all BC ELN partner libraries and stakeholders

 - Update post-secondary information on Illume website https://illumebc.ca

-- Compare 2019 institution-submitted ILL statistics with Illume statistics; identify load-balancing and ILL practice issues
+- Analyse 2019 institution-submitted ILL statistics with Illume software-generated statistics; identify load-balancing and ILL practice issues

 - Contact individual libraries to discuss load-balancing and ILL practices